Definition - What does Mosaic Embryo mean?

 In fact, the scientists report that it's the percentage of chromosomally abnormal cells within the mosaic embryo which predicts the chances of having a healthy or unhealthy baby.
 The higher the percentage of abnormal cells, the greater is the risk of miscarriage or birth defect and lower is the likelihood of having a successful pregnancy and vice versa.

-Moreover, just because an embryo is mosaic during early screening doesn't mean that those cell lines will continue to develop.
-The abnormal cell line may segregate from the inner cell mass of the embryo, upping the chances of normal birth.
+Moreover, just because an embryo is mosaic during early screening of the trophectoderm or T cells doesn't mean that those both cell lines will continue to develop.
+The abnormal cell line may segregate from the inner cell mass of the embryo, increasing the chances of normal birth.

 Therefore, it is up to the fertility specialist and the intending individual or couple to decide if they'd like to attempt pregnancy with a mosaic embryo.